Third UN Conference on

 Facts Only

-The registration deadline is 12 July 2025.
+* The registration deadline for LLDC3 is July 12, 2025.

 Executive Summary